 George Prochaska, Federal Acquisition Service, Regional Commissioner

 George served as the Deputy Regional Administrator in the Greater Southwest Region for many years and was responsible for the region’s delivery of the ARRA stimulus program.
 Also, in this capacity, George oversaw the region’s civil rights program, human resources program, emergency operations program and small business program.
 George was the agency’s chief negotiator on a national union contract.
-He served as the executive in charge of the Outgoing Presidential Transition for President George W. Bush and Vice President Cheney.
+He served as the executive in charge of the Outgoing Presidential Transition for President George W. Bush and Vice President Dick Cheney.

 George is a civil engineering graduate from Texas A&M and holds an MBA from the University of Texas at Arlington.